 Are you ages 15-17?
 Fill out a youth staff application to begin your summer of fun and adventure.
 Most staff are required to complete one summer as a SIT prior to becoming a regular staff member.

 Over one-half of Fire Mountain's staff are eighteen or older.
 Our staff is comprised of many dedicated young adults (some have been young for a long time) who are dedicated to helping mold and shape the youth of our communities.
 We do not offer the greatest monetary rewards, but the benefits will affect your life forever.
 Many positions are still available, you must be a registered member of the Boy Scouts of America, we can help you get registered if you are interested.
 Undertake a meaningful challenge that will change your life and the lives of many Scouts this summer.
 This is the opportunity of a lifetime.

 All past staff members should consider becoming part of the Fire Mountain Staff Alumni Association.
 If you have worked as a Staffer, Volunteer Commissioner, or Staff (Counselor) in Training, visit the Alumni page.

-Why Should My Son or Daughter Work at Fire Mountain?
+Why Should My Child Work at Fire Mountain?

-Parents, with all the demands on our children's time, why should you encourage your son or daughter to be a summer camp staff member.
+Parents, with all the demands on our children's time, why should you encourage your child to be a summer camp staff member.
 There are so many drawbacks to being on camp staff:

 - It takes up a large part of their summer vacation.